FAQ

 If you are unsatisfied with the product you can return it for a refund.
 You just need to pay for return shipping.
 We will send you a label and we will refund the card on file when we receive the returned system.
 Systems that have been damaged due to improper use or installation will not be covered by the satisfaction guarantee.

-Due to high demand Cloud has a 3-4 week shipping delay.
+Your order will ship within 2 business days.
 FedEx and UPS are our preferred shipping partners.
 We will send you a tracking number when your order hits the road.
 Once shipped you can expect delivery within 5 business days of your shipment leaving our warehouse.
 Please allow 48 hrs for your tracking to begin to show movement.
 It often takes this long for the shipment to get scanned in, but rest assured that once you receive tracking your shipment is en route.

 Cloud offers a 12-month warranty period that covers any mechanical issues you have with the system.
 The Cloud RO system warranty covers defects due to improper manufacturing and includes cosmetic and performance flaws that may occur during the production or assembly of Cloud RO.
 The warranty is valid for 12 months from the purchase date.
 This 1-year window will be known as the “Warranty Period”